tkhq/sdk/examples/with-solana/README.md

 ### 6/ Running the "Allow SPL token transfer policy" example

 This example shows the flow of using our policy engine's support for SPL token transfers!
-Specifcally we show how to allow a user (non root user) to send a Solana SPL token tranfser by calculating the "associated token address" of the receiving account, given the mint address of the token that we are transferring.
+Specifically we show how to allow a user (non root user) to send a Solana SPL token transfer by calculating the "associated token address" of the receiving account, given the mint address of the token that we are transferring.

 To best see how policies can be used effectively, we will go through example in the following steps
 1. Setup - this step creates the on-chain state and SOME of the Turnkey setup state required to make this transfer (notably, it leaves out the creation of the policy that allows the created non root user to sign the SPL transfer)
 2. Attempt Transfer - since we're attempting the transfer WITHOUT having created the policy allowing it, this will fail
-3. Create Token Policy - this will create a policy that allows Solana transactions initiated by the correct user to be signed if they contain a signle instruction which is an SPL token transfer to the correct token account
+3. Create Token Policy - this will create a policy that allows Solana transactions initiated by the correct user to be signed if they contain a single instruction which is an SPL token transfer to the correct token account
 4. Attempt Transfer (again) - this will succeed, now that the appropriate policy has been created!